 - It gets executed on a PC via malicious download or visiting a malicious/compromised website or by any other infected computer on the same network.

-- Ransomware generally encrypts the data, and/or block your device and are intended to force you to pay a ransom to the attacker in-lieu of decrypting the data or unlocking the device.
+- Ransomware generally encrypts the data, and block your device and are intended to force you to pay a ransom to the attacker in-lieu of decrypting the data or unlocking the device.
 The device could be a PC, an Internet of Things (IoT) device, or a mobile device.

 - It can seize your access and can control your Internet of Things (IoT) device.

-- It gives an attacker the access to victim’s data or device or both.
+- It gives an attacker access to the victim’s data or device or both.

 Types of Ransomware?

-On the basis of the outcome of the attack, ransomware can be classified into the following categories:
+Based on the outcome of the attack, ransomware can be classified into the following categories:

 1: Locker Ransomware